Lymphedema: What It Is and How to Treat It

 Causes of Lymphedema

-Lymphedema occurs when your lymph vessels cannot adequately drain lymph fluid, usually from an arm or leg.
-The fluid pools in the tissues, causing swelling.
-It is classified as either primary or secondary lymphedema.
-Primary lymphedema develops without a secondary cause, while secondary lymphedema is caused by another disease or condition.
-Secondary lymphedema is far more common than primary lymphedema.
+Lymphedema occurs when your lymph vessels cannot adequately drain lymph fluid.
+The fluid pools in the tissues, causing swelling that typically affects the arms and/or legs.
+There are two classifications of lymphedema, primary or secondary.
+Primary lymphedema develops independently, while secondary lymphedema is precipitated by another condition.
+Secondary lymphedema is more prevalent than primary lymphedema.

-Lymphedema is commonly caused by removal of or damage to the lymph nodes as part of cancer treatment.
-It may not appear for months or years after treatment has concluded.
+Lymphedema is commonly caused by damage to or removal of the lymph nodes as part of cancer treatment.
+It may take months or even years after treatment has concluded before symptom develop.

 Causes of Secondary Lymphedema include: